slott56/TigerShark/docs/source/design/xml_extract.rst

 There are two strategies for defining the annotations.

+-   Build the Annotations as internal data structures using the ``typing`` module constructs.
--   Build the Annotations.
-Write them to the Python module.
+    Serialize this object in Python notation to the Python module.

 -   Build text source code for the Annotations.

 Building ``Annotation`` objects
-and *seems* sensible because the :py:func`str` for an ``Annotation`` is a source-code string.
+and *seems* sensible because the :py:func:`str` for an ``Annotation`` is a source-code string.
 However, it doesn't work out well.